Bulk-boundary correspondence for interacting Floquet systems in two dimensions: General theory of flows

 Consider a many-body system defined on a $d$-dimensional lattice $\Lambda$ with an on-site symmetry group $G$.
 In this context, we can define a general mathematical object that we call a ``flow'': \\

-\begin{definition} A flow $\Omega_{A,B}(U)$ is a function that outputs a real number given a $G$-symmetric unitary $U$ and two subsets of lattice sites $A, B \subset \Lambda$, and that has the following properties: \begin{enumerate} \item{$\Omega_{A,B}(V_AU) = \Omega_{A,B}(U)$ if $\text{supp}(V_A) \subset A$ or $\bar{A}$.} \item{$\Omega_{A,B}(UV_B) = \Omega_{A,B}(U)$ if $\text{supp}(V_B) \subset B$ or $\bar{B}$.} \item{$\Omega_{A_1\cup A_2,B_1\cup B_2}(U_1 \otimes U_{2})=\Omega_{A_1,B_1}(U_{1})+\Omega_{A_2,B_2}(U_{2})$ for any $U_1, U_2$ defined on disjoint sets of lattice sites $\Lambda_1, \Lambda_2$ with $A_1, B_1 \subset \Lambda_1$ and $A_2, B_2 \subset \Lambda_2$.} \item{$\Omega_{A,B}(\mathbbm{1})=0$.} \end{enumerate} \end{definition}
+\begin{definition} A flow $\Omega_{A,B}(U)$ is a function that outputs a real number given a $G$-symmetric unitary $U$ and two subsets of lattice sites $A, B \subset \Lambda$, and that has the following properties: \begin{enumerate} \item{$\Omega_{A,B}(V_AU) = \Omega_{A,B}(U)$ if $\text{supp}(V_A) \subset A$ or $\overline{A}$.} \item{$\Omega_{A,B}(UV_B) = \Omega_{A,B}(U)$ if $\text{supp}(V_B) \subset B$ or $\overline{B}$.} \item{$\Omega_{A_1\cup A_2,B_1\cup B_2}(U_1 \otimes U_{2})=\Omega_{A_1,B_1}(U_{1})+\Omega_{A_2,B_2}(U_{2})$ for any $U_1, U_2$ defined on disjoint sets of lattice sites $\Lambda_1, \Lambda_2$ with $A_1, B_1 \subset \Lambda_1$ and $A_2, B_2 \subset \Lambda_2$.} \item{$\Omega_{A,B}(\mathbbm{1})=0$.} \end{enumerate} \end{definition}

 Each of these properties has a simple intuitive meaning.
-The first two properties tell us that $\Omega_{A,B}(U)$ is insensitive to $G$-symmetric unitaries that are supported entirely within $A$ or $B$ or their complements $\bar{A}, \bar{B}$.
+The first two properties tell us that $\Omega_{A,B}(U)$ is insensitive to $G$-symmetric unitaries that are supported entirely within $A$ or $B$ or their complements $\overline{A}, \overline{B}$.
 This is compatible with the idea that, roughly speaking, $\Omega_{A,B}(U)$ measures \emph{total} transport between $A$ and $B$.
 The third property tells us that the flow is additive under the tensor product (or ``stacking'') operation.
 The last property is simply a normalization convention.

-Notice that the function $\omega_{A,B}(U)$ defined in Eq.~(\ref{nonintflowU}) obeys all of the above properties if we translate them to a single particle framework -- i.e. replacing the tensor product $U_1 \otimes U_2$ with a direct sum $U_1 \oplus U_2$.
+Notice that the function $\omega_{A,B}(U)$ defined in Eq.~(\ref{nonintflowU}) obeys all of the above properties if we translate them to a single-particle framework -- i.e. replacing the tensor product $U_1 \otimes U_2$ with a direct sum $U_1 \oplus U_2$.
 Thus, $\omega_{A,B}(U)$ can be thought of as a single-particle analog of a flow.

 At this point, we should mention that there is a subtlety in the interpretation of the direction of transport: while a flow measures transport of \emph{states} from $B$ to $A$, it measures transport of \emph{operators} from $A$ to $B$.
 While in Sec.~\ref{sprologue} we mentioned that $\omega_{A,B}(U)$ measures transport of particles from $B$ to $A$, in the many-body setting, it's often easiest to interpret the flow as transport of operators from $A$ to $B$.